• Skip to primary navigation

 We want a cake full of hazelnut flavors, so you don't need any cocoa powder or peanut butter like some other recipes state.

-7. Hazelnut Praline - You can use either homemade or store-bought hazelnut praline eg. Callebaut Hazelnut Praline paste.
+- Hazelnut Praline - You can use either homemade or store-bought hazelnut praline eg. Callebaut Hazelnut Praline paste.
 It's the source of the hazelnut flavor in this frosting and it's very sweet since it contains 50% hazelnut and 50% caramelized sugar!
 But don´t worry, the final frosting won´t be sweet as the pastry cream and butter will offset the sweetness of the hazelnut praline.
-If you can't find any, you can use hazelnut butter, but you will need to adjust the amount of sugar accordingly.
+If you can't find any, you can use hazelnut butter, but you will need to increase the sugar when making pastry cream as it does not contain sugar.

 🛒 You’ll find detailed measurements for all ingredients in the printable version of the Recipe Card at the bottom of this post